Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Set-up and statement of main results

+\begin{cor} Assume \cref{hypo:NLS}.
+Standing waves satisfying the Neumann boundary conditions \eqref{eq:NeumannBC} that are nonconstant and nonvanishing over $[0,\ell]$, and have one or more critical points in $(0,\ell)$, are unstable. \end{cor} (The proof is given in \cref{subsec:51}.)
 To effectively use \cref{thm:N_bound}, we need to understand the quantity $\mathfrak c$ appearing in \eqref{eq:bound_positive_evals}.
 Its definition involves the Maslov index at a potentially degenerate crossing, and hence requires some work to calculate.
 We do this by analysing the curves in the $\la s$-plane that describe the evolution of the real eigenvalues $\la$ of the restricted problem \eqref{eq:N_EVP_restricted} as $s$ is varied.
 As will be seen in \cref{thm:compute_c}, $\mathfrak c$ is determined by the concavity of these curves.
 Below, dot denotes $d/d\la$.
+The proof of the following theorem is given in \cref{subsec:Lyap_Schmidt}.

 \begin{theorem} Let $N$ be an operator as in \eqref{Hamiltonian_N}--\eqref{LplusLminus}.
 If $\dim\ker (N) = 1$, then there exists a smooth function $s(\lambda)$, defined for $|\lambda| \ll 1$, such that $s(0) = 1$ and $\lambda$ is an eigenvalue of \eqref{eq:N_EVP_restricted} on $[0,s(\lambda)\ell]$.
 Moreover, $\dot s(0) = 0$ and the concavity of $s(\lambda)$ can be determined as follows: \begin{enumerate} \item If $0 \in \spec(L_-) \setminus\spec(L_+)$ with eigenfunction $v\in\ker(L_-)$, then